StudyFrenchSpanish

 Well, then learning the German language is a logical option!

-To put it briefly, you must look at the various reasons and plans from a learner’s viewpoint.
+First, you must look at the various reasons and plans from a learner’s viewpoint.

 Your most beneficial language will differ from others.